4/26/2026: Amicalola Falls State Park & AT Southern Terminus at Springer Mountain to Dicks Creek Gap, GA (Mile 0-69)

 As I took a deep breath and inhaled the humid air surrounded by the thick green forest, I thanked the Earth for the life I have and thought how incredible to live on this beautiful planet!
 With that, I took my first step into the woods, to Mount Katahdin, 2,200 miles ahead.

-I passed Amicalola Falls on my way to the Springer Mountain.
+I passed Amicalola Falls on my way to Springer Mountain.

 Everything was different compared to the PCT and CDT.
 I started the last two thru-hikes in the desert.
 The Appalachian Trail began with thick green forest and waterfalls!
-The water is everywhere and the forest floor is covered with thick vegetation and flowers.
+The water is everywhere, and the forest floor is covered with thick vegetation and flowers.
 In the past four days, I never had to carry more than a liter of water.
-In the desert, I carried up to 6 liters of water, adding over 12 pounds to my pack, and tolerated the scorching sun that sucked life out of me.
-Here, my pack is lighter and my body is pleased with the shades that trees provided for me.
+In the desert, I carried up to 7 liters of water, adding over 14 pounds to my pack, and tolerated the scorching sun that sucked life out of me.
+Here, my pack is lighter, and my body is pleased with the shade that the trees provided for me.

-A friend of mine who hiked the AT mentioned that AT is referred as a green tunnel.
+A friend of mine who hiked the AT mentioned that the AT is referred to as a green tunnel.
 It’s so true!

-The trade off is the rain.
+The trade-off is the rain.
 I was baptized by the first real rain yesterday afternoon.
-I had a small window of no rain to set up my camp and it down-poured for about an hour.
-When it stopped, I walked over the vista point and saw the Blue Ridge Mountains with slow moving clouds.
+I had a small window of no rain to set up my camp, and it down-poured for about an hour.
+When it stopped, I walked over the vista point and saw the Blue Ridge Mountains with slow-moving clouds.
 So quiet.
 Nobody was there.
 Walking through the wet forest in the rain when it is warm is cleansing.
-I heard people mentioning that once you’re wet it is difficult to dry out because of the humidity.
+I heard people mention that once you’re wet, it is difficult to dry out because of the humidity.
 Working with wet weather will be a challenging aspect of hiking the AT.

-I love when a piece of gear serves multiple functions!
-My bear hanging cordelette worked as a cloth drying line.
+I love it when a piece of gear serves multiple functions!
+My bear hanging cordelette worked as a clothes drying line.
 The only problem was that my clothes didn’t dry at all due to high humidity.
-On CDT my feet was wet for 100 days from postholing snow, numerous river and creek crossings.
+On CDT, my feet were wet for 100 days from postholing snow, numerous river and creek crossings.
 On AT, I’ll get used to wearing wet clothes

-I spent a lot of time and energy for route finding on the CDT.
+I spent a lot of time and energy on route finding on the CDT.
 The AT is very well marked with what’s called “white blaze.”
-There are many shelters and campsites along the way and roads that crossed the trail.
-At Neel Gap, the first major highway and the AT intersected, there was a hostel and all the amenities were available.
+There are many shelters and campsites along the way and roads that cross the trail.
+At Neel Gap, where the first major highway and the AT intersected, there was a hostel, and all the amenities were available.
 What a luxury!

 This white blaze marks the AT all the way to Mount Katahdin in Maine